brokedba/Akeyless_demo/docs/github_actions.md

 # GitHub Actions Plugin
 [Akeyless Official GitHub Actions ](https://github.com/marketplace/actions/akeyless-authentication-and-fetching-secrets), plugin enables you to automate workflows for your GitHub-hosted repositories.

 With the GitHub Actions plugin, you can fetch secrets directly from Akeyless into your workflows.
-This guide describes how to use our various Authentication Methods to fetch Static, Dynamic, and Rotated secrets, as well as SSH and PKI certificates, from Akeyless.

 **Prerequisites**
 Job permissions requirement: (Relevant for OAuth 2.0 / JWT Authentication only)